mahdi-shafiei/STAT-4830/section/3/notes.md

 50,000      20GB             FAILS     Out of memory
 ```

 The pattern is clear: memory becomes the bottleneck long before computation time.
-Even with 64GB of RAM, forming X^TX fails for p=50,000 - not because we lack total memory, but because allocating a contiguous 20GB block for X^TX exceeds system capabilities.
+Even with 64GB of RAM, forming $X^\top X$ fails for p=50,000 - not because we lack total memory, but because allocating a contiguous 20GB block for $X^\top X$ exceeds system capabilities.
 The $O(p^3)$ solving cost - roughly $(50,000)^3/3 \approx 42$ trillion floating point operations - becomes irrelevant when we can't even form the matrix.
 Remember, this is with ideally-conditioned random data - real problems often have worse numerical properties.

 ![Scaling Comparison](figures/scaling_comparison_v2_300dpi-1.png)